Bend Loss:

 Table-1 Conduit take-up

-Amount of Take-Up for 90° Bends Using an EMT Bender
+Amount of Take-Up for 90° Bends Using an EMT

 Size and Type of Conduit